a-soren/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates over each array item, .map calls the function within and returns a new array on each array item.

 2. What is the difference between a function and a method?

+a function is a first class object that can be called at anytime, a method is a function used on an object.

 3. What is closure?

+a nesting of functions that have access to the variables outside.

 4. Describe the four rules of the 'this' keyword.

+window binding- gives 'this' global scope implicit binding- gives 'this' binding to the object to the left of the dot. explicit binding- gives 'this can be whatever we want using .call and .apply new binding-'this' works to make a new object using a constructor function.

 5. Why do we need super() in an extended class?

+it calls the parents constructor function to inherit to the child

 ## Project Set up